 An ADHD diagnosis isn’t always the answer.
 Learn how certain red flags, like an inability to communicate or difficulty remembering facts, might mean your child is struggling with a learning disability.

-Andrew was diagnosed with attention deficit hyperactivity disorder (ADHD) in first grade.
+Andrew was diagnosed with attention deficit hyperactivity disorder (ADHD) in the first grade.
 In the fifth grade, his parents brought him to see me for an evaluation after doing poorly in school.
 Although his hyperactivity and inattention were under control, he had difficulty retaining what he read and knowing what to write when he was assigned a paper.
-An evaluation showed that he had both Learning Disabilities (LD) and ADHD.
+An evaluation showed that he had both learning disabilities (LD) and ADHD.

 Melissa, an eighth-grader, was failing her courses.
 Her teachers encouraged Melissa’s parents to have her evaluated for ADHD.
 I found that, while she had difficulty maintaining attention when doing homework or independent work in class, she didn’t have problems in other settings.

 Curiously, her problems had not been evident in elementary school.
 My assessment showed that her reading, writing, and math skills were weak for her grade level.

 She also struggled with organization and time management.
 Testing confirmed she had a learning disability.
 The absence of a chronic and pervasive history of inattention ruled out ADHD.

 Between 30 and 50 percent of those with ADHD also have a learning disability.
 The reverse is also true.
 As a result, it is wise for parents with a child with ADHD to have him or her evaluated for a learning disability.

 [Get This Free Download: Learn to Decipher Learning Disabilities]